 Lo and behold, I found a recipe for homemade biscuit mix.
 It is simple to make, stores well, and makes enough for 4 batches of biscuits.

 It comes in very handy when you’re lazy.
-It’s a not-much-fuss way to treat your family to homemade biscuits.
+It’s a not-so-much-fuss way to treat your family to homemade biscuits.

 - 8 cups of sifted flour